 Scott and Kanako Allen, Paulo Dias, Willie Loza, Naresh Grover, Oliver Grover, Steven Grover, Linda Hoang, Linda Huynh, Andy Ng, Kelly Nguyen, Vivian Nguyen, Lynn Pham, Glenn Ruga, and Nguyen Tran

 The family of Peace Fellow Ai Hoang organized a get-together for friends in New York on June 12, 2016, before Ai left to work at the AEPD in Vietnam.
 The gathering raised $800 for the family of Pham Thi Do, which has been seriously affected by Agent Orange and helped Ai to meet her fund-raising goal in just three weeks.
-Ai wrote about her family’s departure from Vietnam following the end of the war in this recent blog.
+Ai wrote about her family’s departure from Vietnam following the end of the war in this blog.
 Our thanks to Ai’s relatives and friends for their extraordinary generosity.

 Agent Orange Lives on in Vietnam, Poisoning Children and Ruining Lives September 2, 2014